install.packages("devtools") # You only need this if this is your very first time opening RStudio

-The HEC-RAS model format, both as stand alone models or in archive formats, are incompatable for end users whose use case includes widespread accounting and deployment of that data as inputs into other workflows.
-This tool should be deployed to ingest HEC-RAS models into a “HECRAS_model_catalog”, a normalized and spatialized representation of those models with the requisite metadata and formatted structure needed to mesh seamlessly with national scale hydrofabric efforts and data models, and applications such as T-Route and RAS2FIM.
-See the package documentation for more details.
+The HEC-RAS model format, both as stand alone models or in archive formats, are incompatible for end users whose use case includes widespread accounting and deployment of that data as inputs into other workflows.
+This tool should be deployed to ingest HEC-RAS models into a “HECRAS_model_catalog”, a normalized and spatialized representation of those models with the requisite metadata and formatted structure needed to mesh more seamlessly with national scale hydrofabric efforts and data models, and applications such as T-Route and RAS2FIM.
+See the package documentation, and the repo itself, for more details.

 Installation